covjson/specification/profiles.md

 Requirements for all coverage profiles defined in this specification:
 - A coverage with `<DomainProfile>Coverage` profile MUST have a domain with `<DomainProfile>` profile.
-- The axis ordering in `"axisNames"` of NdArray objects SHOULD follow the order "t", "z", "y, "x", "composite", leaving out all axes that do not exist.
+- The axis ordering in `"axisNames"` of NdArray objects SHOULD follow the order "t", "z", "y, "x", "composite", leaving out all axes that do not exist or are single-valued.

 Requirements for all coverage collection profiles defined in this specification:
 - A coverage collection with `<DomainProfile>CoverageCollection` profile MUST only contain coverages with `<DomainProfile>Coverage` profile.